Skip to main content

-Strong access control is vital for protecting sensitive data and blocking cyberattacks on your organization.
-However, choosing the right access management model isnโt that simple.
-This post breaks down mandatory access control (MAC) and discretionary access control (DAC), providing you with insights on how to use each of them and how they differ.
-Youโll also get actionable tips on how to implement each approach and how the Syteca platform can help you.
+Strong access controls are vital for protecting sensitive data and preventing cyberattacks against your organization.
+However, choosing the right access management model requires thorough consideration.
+This post breaks down mandatory access control (MAC) and discretionary access control (DAC) with insights into how they differ and when to use each.

 Key takeaways:

-- The choice between mandatory access control (MAC) and discretionary access control (DAC) depends on your organization’s priorities.
+• Choosing mandatory access control vs. discretionary access control ultimately depends on your organization’s priorities.

-- MAC is mostly used by government organizations, militaries, and law enforcement, while DAC is a good choice for small businesses with limited IT staff and cybersecurity budgets.
+• MAC is used primarily by government organizations, militaries, and law enforcement, while DAC is a good choice for small businesses with limited IT staff and cybersecurity budgets.

-- The best strategy is to choose a hybrid model, using strict MAC for sensitive data and DAC flexibility for collaboration.
+• The best strategy is to choose a hybrid model, using strict MAC for sensitive data and DAC for less critical resources where flexibility is important.

-- Syteca PAM allows you to secure privileged access with just-in-time access provisioning, strong authentication, password management, and account discovery.
+• Syteca PAM secures privileged access with just-in-time access provisioning, strong authentication, password management, account discovery, and session monitoring.

 Access control models: why are they important?

-Access control regulates which users, applications, and devices can view, edit, add, and delete resources in an organizationโs environment.
+Access control regulates which users, applications, and devices can view, edit, add, or delete resources within an organization’s environment.
 Controlling access is one of the key practices for protecting sensitive data from theft, misuse, abuse, and other threats.
 There are two levels of access control: physical and logical.

 Access control helps mitigate both internal and external threats.
-Thatโs why IT regulations, laws, and standards โ NIST, HIPAA, PCI DSS, and others โ enforce strict physical and logical access control measures.
+That’s why IT regulations, laws, and standards, such as NIST, HIPAA, PCI DSS, and others, enforce strict physical and logical access controls.
 In this article, we discuss models of logical access control.

 The process of selecting one of these models differs from organization to organization.
 The choice of model depends on: